pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

     Assume you want to run a specific analysis on 5 subjects in parallel and you want to use a script called `my_analysis.sh` that requires as parameter the subject ID.

     - You need to provide to slurm the number of jobs by setting up `#SBATCH --array` as we have seen before.
 In this case our range is `0-4`, in total 5 jobs as the number of your subjects (remember in the shell interpreter counts from 0).
     - Now you need to pass the subject ID paramenter to the script.
-To do that you can take advantage of the slurm variable `SLURM_ARRAY_TASK_ID` which keeps track of the jobs count.
-This means that for the first job of the array `SLURM_ARRAY_TASK_ID` will assume a value of 0 for the second job of 1 and so on until the last job. `SLURM_ARRAY_TASK_ID` can be use as an index to extract the subject ID from the variable `subjects`. </b>
+To do that, you can take advantage of the slurm variable `SLURM_ARRAY_TASK_ID` which keeps track of the jobs count.
+This means that for the first job of the array `SLURM_ARRAY_TASK_ID` will assume a value of 0 for the second job of 1 and so on until the last job. `SLURM_ARRAY_TASK_ID` can be used as an index to extract the subject ID from the variable `subjects`. </b>
-    - For the sake of practicality, we can assign `SLURM_ARRAY_TASK_ID` to the variable `idx`, which can be used to extract for each job the subject ID, `${subjects[idx]}`, and then ca be passed it to the script `my_analysis.sh`.
+    - For the sake of practicality, we can assign `SLURM_ARRAY_TASK_ID` to the variable `idx`, which can be used to extract for each job the subject ID, `${subjects[idx]}`, and then it can be passed to the script `my_analysis.sh`.

     In other words, for the first job `SLURM_ARRAY_TASK_ID` is going to be equal to 0 (because your array starts at 0) and so will be `idx`.
 Hence, the expression `${subjects[idx]}` will extract from the list `subjects` the first item, namely `01`, which is the ID of your first subject.
 For the second job, `SLURM_ARRAY_TASK_ID` will be equal to 1 and consequently `${subjects[idx]}` will be equal to `02` and so on until the last job.